Frequently Asked Questions

 I am concerned about fasting prior to my first visit.
 Is this mandatory for all clients?

-Yes, fasting is required for a minimum of 4-5 hours prior to sitting for The Metabolic Test.
-Our machine is determining an individual's Resting Metabolic Rate (RMR) and fasting is required to get an accurate result.
+Yes, fasting is required for a minimum of four to five hours prior to sitting for the metabolic test.
+Our machine is determining an individual's resting metabolic rate (RMR), and fasting is needed to get an accurate result.
 We understand that asking an individual to fast can be challenging, especially for those who have been struggling with restrictive eating.
-If this is the case, we encourage you to fast for just the minimum amount of time (4 hours) and bring food with you to eat right after we complete the metabolic test.
+If this is the case, we encourage you to fast for the minimum amount of time (four hours) and bring food with you to eat right after we complete the metabolic test.
 We spend the last portion of our visit discussing results and a meal plan, allowing for plenty of time to eat while we talk.
 Early appointments are preferable because you wake up fasted, get tested at the appointment, and then have a slightly later breakfast immediately afterwards.

 As a reminder, we will only require you to fast for the initial visit.
-You will NOT have to fast for all follow-up visits.
+You will not have to fast for any follow-up visits.